Page, Australian Capital Territory: Demography

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Page is in the electoral division of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Page is in the Ginninderra electorate.

 Geology

 Silurian age Green grey rhyodacite of the Walker Volcanics underlie the south and centre of the suburb.
 A lens of limestone is found just to the west of the centre of the suburb.
 The mid west has purple and green-grey dacite of the Walker Volcanics that was deposited before the rhyodacite.
 The north east has purple rhyodacite from the Deakin Volcanics.
 The Page north west has pink rhyolite from the Deakin Volcanics.